bomonike/bomonike.github.io/waf.md

 Minutes into the psycho-technical series' first episode, one character mentions a <strong>"R.U.D.Y. attack"</strong>.

-So below is how I would "mansplain" what that means (to excruiciating detail) instead of watching the damn show. ;)
+So below is how I would "mansplain" what that means (to excruiciating detail), instead of watching the show. ;)

 RUDY is an acronymn for <strong>"aRe yoU Dead Yet"</strong> -- the name of a tool hackers use to create Denial of Service attacks.
 (An example is at <a target="_blank" href="https://github.com/darkweak/rudy">https://github.com/darkweak/rudy</a>, written in the Go language).